Why is my internet slow? 7 common connection issues and how to fix them

 Diagnosing connection issues

 Slow or unreliable internet isn’t just caused by issues with the network.
-Before you try to fix your connection issues, you’ll need to check if it’s your device, network or router causing you issues.
+Before you try to fix your connection issues, you’ll need to check if it’s your device, network or router causing issues.

-Restart your device to reset the connection.
+Restart your device to reset the connection

-Turn WiFi on and off again in your device settings.
+Turn WiFi on and off again in your device settings

 Next, check your router.
 If the WiFi signal is weak or keeps dropping, try moving closer to the router to see if that makes any difference.
 You can also try restarting the router by switching it off, waiting for about 30 seconds, and turning it back on to reset the connection.